Disclosure: This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchase.

 Don’t Wait to Put Things Away

 Remember all the many times have you said you’ll “put it away later” only to end up with a messy room full of things you never actually put away?
 If it’s a lot, you’re not alone.
 To keep your life more organized, stop procrastinating and put things back where they go the instant you’re done using them.
+Feeling overwhelmed?
+Check out 6 Simple Ideas to start decluttering when feeling overwhelmed.
 Your future self will thank you.

 Get it out of your house